 The main ingredients for this vegan artichoke stew are artichokes, potatoes, carrots, lemon and dill.
 Depending on the season and what I can find in the market, I use fresh or frozen artichokes.
 If you can find fresh globe artichokes then I recommend those to frozen.
-Just remove the hard bits and leaves until you reach the centre, then get rid of the hairy bits with a knife until you get a nice clean artichoke heart.
+Just remove the hard bits and leaves until you reach the center, then get rid of the hairy bits with a knife until you get a nice clean artichoke heart.
 Sometimes the stem is soft enough to keep too, just remove the outer layer with a knife until you reach the light green interior stem.
 If you decide to use frozen artichoke hearts then just thaw them out half an hour before.

-With the rest of the ingredients, I just chop the onions and spring onions and cut the potatoes in dices.
+With the rest of the ingredients, I just chop the onions and green onions and cut the potatoes in dices.
 You could cut the carrots in slices or, if you are preparing this for a little one then cut them in dices.
-I start with adding the chopped onion with the oil to sauté for 4-5 minutes before adding the potatoes, carrots, spring onions and artichokes in.
+I start with adding the chopped onion with the oil to sauté for 4-5 minutes before adding the potatoes, carrots, green onions and artichokes in.

-I leave them to cook for half an hour in medium to low heat and then put the dill in as it will lose most of its flavour if added from the start.
+I leave them to cook for half an hour in medium to low heat and then put the dill in as it will lose most of its flavor if added from the start.
 In a small bowl, I combine the lemon juice and one tablespoon of flour until it’s dissolved and added it to the stew with half a cup of water.
 I let it cook for 10 more minutes over medium heat until the sauce thickens and the veggies are cooked.

-We usually have the artichoke stew as main for lunch or dinner with some nice crispy bread at the side to dip in that delicious lemony sauce.
+We usually have the artichoke stew as main for lunch or dinner with some nice crispy bread on the side to dip in that delicious lemony sauce.
 You could also drizzle a bit of olive oil and lemon juice on the plate after serving.